Slower loading sites convert less, have higher bounce rates, perform poorly for user experience and rank lower for SEO.

 A research from Google concluded that users want to see your site load in less than 3-4 seconds, if it doesn’t, it’s likely they are going to go somewhere else.
 Kissmetrics backs this up with data suggesting that 40% of users will leave your site if it doesn’t load in less than 3 seconds.

 These numbers are even more true for mobile users.
 If you don’t have a mobile responsive site that loads fast, it’s time to update your website, or accept the consequences.
 Balancing site speed and great user experience has always been troublesome for photographers, due to a heavy load of images that they obviously want to upload in high resolution (so it looks perfect on a 4k screen).
 Hence, in the this article we’ll describe 10 steps which you can take to help improve your overall site speed and performance.

-Want to speed up your site by yourself?
-Check out our Speed Optimization course.
-You will learn how to improve your overall site speed, your site’s performance metrics, and make sure it’s all optimized for the web.
+Want to speed up your site and need some help?
+Check out our speed optimization service.
+Our team will improve your overall site speed, your site’s performance metrics, and make sure it’s all optimized for the web.

 1. Test Your Site Speed